 “I don’t care how much make-up a woman uses as long as I don’t know, in which case every trick under the sun.
 But I do hate loads of that pale blue eye-shadow or those graveyard lipsticks.”

-David then vented his spleen at beatniks, and his disappointment about women with good figures who hide their bums by wearing “shirts over trousers with the shirt-tail hanging out”.
+David rounded it off by venting his spleen at beatniks, and sharing his disappointment about women with good figures who hide their bums by wearing “shirts over trousers with the shirt-tail hanging out”.

 The other side of the coin